All Collections

 Updated over a week ago

-1. Go to the Purchase Order Settings page.
+2. Go to the purchase order settings page.

 1. Start a new PO.

-Adjust your accounts rule to suit your reordering strategy with the following variables:
+Adjust your accounts rule to suit your reordering strategy with the following variables or view our recommended reordering strategies below.

 • free: Net available stock (on_hand - reserved).